 2002 – Pastores 21 begins, providing opportunities for seminarians to interact with local professionals who live their Catholic faith in the workplace.
 Renamed Virtuous Business Leaders, this large-group presentation format, followed by small-group discussions, provides SJV seminarians with the same valuable interaction with joyful Catholic leaders throughout the academic year.

 2004 – The first Vianney Cup is held to benefit seminarian formation.
-The 14th Annual Vianney Cup will be held on September 17, 2018.

 2005 – The First Annual Borromeo Weekend is held as a way to increase fraternity among the SJV men and their brother seminarians at The Saint Paul Seminary.
 The weekend begins with a Friday evening Mass in the Chapel of St. Thomas Aquinas, followed by a candlelight procession to St. Mary’s Chapel on the south campus.
 40 hours of prayer and Eucharistic adoration concludes on Sunday morning.